No. 02 · Nurse-led

 Can I have multiple areas in one appointment?

-Sometimes — for clients who’ve had filler before and know what they want.
-For first-timers I prefer to stage it: do the most important area first, see how you settle, build from there.
+Sometimes.
+For clients who’ve had filler before and know what they want.
+For first-timers I prefer to stage it.
+Do the most important area first.
+See how you settle.
+Build from there.

 I’ve had filler from another clinic and don’t like it.
 Can you help?